danacity/blog_platform/posts/Maidenhead.md

 When I stumbled upon Maidenhead in 2019 while looking for ways to measure distances between airports and specific locations, I thought I'd found a simple solution.
 Little did I know this would lead me down a fascinating path of geospatial data handling and tensor operations.

 Maidenhead is commonly used in amateur radio operators, and pilots.
 I just liked the picture, but it turns out to have some very neat properties.
-Other names for it are The QTH locator, the QRA Locatore, WW Grid Locator or Maidenhead.
+Other names for it are The QTH, the QRA, WW Grid or Maidenhead.
-Elements of the grid system 18*18 324 very large areas named fileds, each field is divited by 100 squares, and each square is divided into 576 sub-squares the Field is two letter, the square is two numbers and the sub-square is two letters. and because of that you can make a pretty small area with six digits that covers the whole world. you can even add two more number and two more letters to get a really small area.
+Elements of the grid system 18*18 324 very large areas named fileds, each field is divited by 100 squares, and each square is divided into 576 sub-squares the Field is two letter(A-R), the square is two numbers and the sub-square is two letters(A-X). and because of that you can make a pretty small area with six digits that covers the whole world.
+You can even add two more number and two more letters to get a really small area.
 For a more complete example you can check out https://www.dxzone.com/grid-square-locator-system-explained/.

 ![USA map maidenhead](/public/images/maidenhead.jpg)